Kyle Farmer Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.
+- The Mariners pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.85).
+- The Mariners' 3.86 team ERA ranks sixth among all MLB pitching staffs.

-- Mariners pitchers combine to give up 103 home runs (1.1 per game), the eighth-fewest in the league.
+- The Mariners give up the eighth-fewest home runs in baseball (111 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.